 In 2000 Suzanne left Rosemount to join forces with her winemaking husband Ian Little.
 Together they are exploring new varieties such as Viognier, Sangiovese and Vermentino.

-A recent graduate of law, Suzanne now divides here time (4 days a week of each she says!) between making wine and practicing law.
+A recent graduate of law, Suzanne now divides her time between making wine and practicing law.
 Suzanne lives with her husband Ian and their two children, Jeremy and Caitlin at their beautiful winery property in the Broke Fordwich region of the Hunter Valley.

 "Suzanne Little is a highly talented winemaker and astute palate."
 Lester Jesburg, Winewise Magazine.

 "There can't be many boutique wineries that boast the in-house expertise of the Little's."
 John Lewis, Newcastle Herald.

 Ian Little is the other half of the winemaking duo that is the Little Wine Company.
 A trained Biochemist and Brewer, Ian has been making wine in the Hunter Valley for over 25 years.
 Thanks to his time at Chateau Reynella, Ian is one of the few winemakers in the Hunter Valley who has the art of fortified winemaking.